python/mypy/docs/source/error_code_list2.rst

     if foo:
        ...

-This is similar in concept to ensuring that an expression's type implements an expected interface (e.g. ``Sized``), except that attempting to invoke an undefined method (e.g. ``__len__``) results in an error, while attempting to evaluate an object in boolean context without a concrete implementation results in a truthy value.
+The check is similar in concept to ensuring that an expression's type implements an expected interface (e.g. ``Sized``), except that attempting to invoke an undefined method (e.g. ``__len__``) results in an error, while attempting to evaluate an object in boolean context without a concrete implementation results in a truthy value.